-The simple designs should in all cases so proceed with first, and skill gradually acquired in following the designs and correctly connecting the parts together.
+The simple designs should in all cases be proceeded with first, and skill gradually acquired in following the designs and correctly connecting the parts together.
 Strips, when they require to be attached at right angles to each other, are attached by means of the angle brackets and screws and nuts, the nuts being preferably on the inside.
-The axies are adapted to fit any of the holes, am their positions in the various designs can always be ascertained by counting the holes.
+The axles are adapted to fit any of the holes, and their positions in the various designs can always be ascertained by counting the holes.

-Successive lengths of stri ed together by means of one or, where a very rigic ion is required, two bolts.
+Successive lengths of strips may be united together by means of one or, where a very rigid connection is required, two bolts.